mkkvkmn/ics_caldav_sync/README.md

 * SYNC_EVERY (str): How often should the synchronisation occur?
 For example: 2 minutes, 1 hour.
 Synchronise once if empty.

 ## Rationale
-Couldn't think of a better way to sync multiple o365 calendars with my caldav server.
+Couldn't think of a better way to sync multiple shared calendars with my caldav server.